MO Bloggin'

 Premium Saltine Crackers – 1876

 It should be noted that crackers existed before the F.L.
 Sommer and Company of St. Joseph made their invention of Premium Saltine Crackers.
-But they are credited with using a soda cracker recipe under the name Saltine that was the first to mass produce them.
+But they are credited with using a soda cracker recipe under the name Saltine.
+They became the first company to mass produce them.

 Iced Tea – 1904